 "C:\Program Files (x86)\Ektron\CMS400vXX\Utilities\SecurityConfig\SecurityConfigurator\"

 - If on 91SP3, 92SP2 or 93 update to the latest service update for the applicable version.
+At the time of this writing the latest service update for 9.3 is 9.3SP1.

 Downloads and Release Notes